Kipok/NeMo-Skills/docs/reproducing-results.md

    cp /model/tokenizer.model /code/openmath-mistral-7b-trtllm'
    ```

 3. Run greedy decoding for all datasets.
-You can increase number of nodes if running on Slurm cluster for faster evaluation.
+You can increase number of jobs if running on Slurm cluster for faster evaluation.

    ```
    python pipeline/run_eval.py \